Moon-Powered/common/README.md

 }
 ```

-The published coordinates and GitHub Packages repository match the Gradle `group`, `version`, and publishing configuration shipped in this project.【F:build.gradle.kts†L1-L44】
+The published coordinates and GitHub Packages repository match the Gradle `group`, `version`, and publishing configuration shipped in this project.

 #### Example